Email Processing in Lua

 Requirements for the Script

-The script must contain a global function, that is an entry point in the message scanning module (Dr.Web MailD will call this function for processing all incoming messages).
-The processing function should match the following call conventions:
+The script must contain a global function that is an entry point in the message scanning module (Dr.Web MailD calls this function to process all received messages).
+The processing function must comply with the following call conventions:

 1.Function name is spamd_report_hook;

 3.The only return value is the completed SpamdReportResult table.
-The return value defines the response via Spamd.
+The return value defines the response via the Spamd protocol.

-Below you can see an example of a correct definition of the function which always returns to Dr.Web MailD the verdict that the message must be marked as spam (spam score: 200, minimum score for classifying as spam: 100, message: The message was recognized as spam; here and after the ctx argument is an instance of the SpamdContext table):
+An example below illustrates a function which returns the verdict to Dr.Web MailD on whether the message should be marked as spam (spam score: 200, minimum score for classifying as spam: 100, message: The message was recognized as spam; here and elsewhere the ctx argument is an instance of the SpamdContext table):

 function spamd_report_hook(ctx)